 A congregation was founded in either 1824 (or 1826) and the original membership was drawn from the Bayou Pierre Church, which had been organized in 1807 about 3 miles west of Port Gibson.
 In 1828 the Mississippi Legislature granted a charter to the “ Presbyterian Congregation of Bethel ” and named William Young, Lewellin Price, John Magruder, and Smith C. Daniell (owner of Windsor Plantation, now Windsor Ruins) as trustees.

 Sometime around 1840, the congregation moved to this site and the current Greek Revival style structure you see here was built on 3 1/2 acred of land which had been donated by Lewellin Price in February of 1839.
-But, according to the First Presbyterian Church of Port Gibson, in the period just before the “War Between the States,” as well as after, many changes in the community and in the life of the church took place.
+But, according to the First Presbyterian Church of Port Gibson, in the period just before the Civil War, as well as after, many changes in the community and in the life of the church took place.
 It appears that Bethel Church became inactive for a number of years.